Making an FOI Application

 Application to access documents

-Below is the standard freedom of information application form for access that you can print out and complete.
-Once you have completed the form it must be sent to the State Government agency, Government Minister, Local Council or State University that holds the information you want to access.
+Below is the standard freedom of information application form to seek access to documents.
+Go will need to print the form and add the details of the information you want to access.
+Once you have completed the form it must be sent directly to the state government agency, minister, local council or state university that holds the information you want to access.

 If you prefer to write a letter requesting access to documents, your letter must: